-Researchers asked, “What mistakes have you made in your career that benefited you in the long term?” and “What mistakes have you made that have hurt your career?”
+Researchers asked, “What mistakes have you made in your career that benefited you in the long-term?” and “What mistakes have you made that have hurt your career?”

 Here are the results—four mistakes that may ultimately prove to be beneficial:

-1. Saying Yes to Everything
+1. Saying yes to everything

-This is a classic and common career mistake, but there is a great lesson to learn.
+This is a classic and common career mistake, but there is still a great lesson to learn.
 As one study respondent put it, learning “how to draw a line in the sand and where to draw it” is a good measure against stretching an employee or leader too thin.

-2. Working for a Jerk
+2. Working for a jerk

-A bad boss can be an eye-opener for showing you where you don’t want to work, or how you don’t want to treat other people.
+A bad boss can be an eye-opener for showing you where you don’t want to work or how you don’t want to treat other people.
 That’s because you’ve learned firsthand how it feels.

 “It seemed like a mistake at the time to accept the position because I had heard the manager was horrible, but I really wanted to gain the experience,” one respondent said.
 “I ended up learning a lot more about myself than I ever expected.”

 Not everyone will go through the experience of being fired, and especially not in a heat-of-the-moment confrontation.
-But this advice came through loud and clear from an employee who had refused to read a script that he deemed was misleading and unethical to the company’s vendors.
+But this advice came through loud and clear from an employee who had refused to read a script that he deemed misleading and unethical to the company’s vendors.

-4. Assuming You’re Right
+4. Assuming you’re right